Extension Pesticide Applicator Training Series #2: Pest Management Practices

 Use of Pesticides

 Pesticide labels are the first source for information on safe and effective use.
 Signal words indicate the acute (immediate) toxicity to humans.
 Information about environmental safety and protection can be found under the heading “Environmental Hazards.”

-To find more resources for your business, home, or family, visit the College of Agricultural, Consumer and Environmental Sciences on the World Wide Web at aces.nmsu.edu.
+To find more resources for your business, home, or family, visit the College of Agricultural, Consumer and Environmental Sciences on the World Wide Web at aces.nmsu.edu/pubs.

-Contents of publications may be freely reproduced for educational purposes.
+Contents of publications may be freely reproduced, with an appropriate citation, for educational purposes.
 All other rights reserved.
 For permission to use publications for other purposes, contact firstname.lastname@example.org or the authors listed on the publication.

 New Mexico State University is an equal opportunity/affirmative action employer and educator.
 NMSU and the U.S. Department of Agriculture cooperating.

 Revised March 2020 Las Cruces, NM